Veer (2010 film): Soundtrack

-The film's music was released on 17 December 2009.
-The film's songs are composed by Sajid–Wajid, the film scores were composed by Monty Sharma and the lyrics are written by lyricist Gulzar.
+The film's music was released on 14 December 2009.
+The film's songs are composed by Sajid–Wajid, the film scores are composed by Monty Sharma and the lyrics are written by lyricist Gulzar.

 Music critic Joginder Tuteja of Bollywood Hungama gave it an overall rating of 3.5 out of 5.
 The songs, Surili Akhiyon Wale, Salaam Aaya and Taali received special praise.